Description

 Aim of the course

-- evaluate informative hypothesis using JASP and/or R;
+- formulate and evaluate informative hypotheses using JASP and/or R.

 Study load